awesomemotive/wp-simple-pay-lite/readme.txt

 * New: New payment experience - support for Cloudflare's "Turnstile", a free CAPTCHA service.
 Visit "WP Simple Pay > Settings > General > Anti-Spam" to learn more.
 * New: Add additional payment form templates.

-= Stripe Payment Forms v4.7.0 - February 28, 2023 =

-* Fix: Ensure text after dynamic {{amount}} tag is visible on payment buttons.
-* Dev: Reduce the amount of JavaScript files included on the page.
-* Dev: Update to Stripe API version 2022-11-15.
-* Dev: Update the Stripe API PHP library to 10.6.0.